IdleRPGBot/idlerpg-guide/src/contributing.md

 In terms of Git repositories, a fork is a separate version of a project, usually for another user to make changes and create merge requests.
 That's exactly what we'll do!

-Visit [the original repository](https://git.travitia.xyz/Kenvyra/idlerpg-guide) and find the "Fork" button.
-Click it, select your account and GitLab will create a fork for you.
+Visit [the original repository](https://github.com/IdleRPGBot/idlerpg-guide) and find the "Fork" button.
+Click it, select your account and GitHub will create a fork for you.

-The fork will have its own URL, being `https://git.travitia.xyz/<your username>/idlerpg-guide`.
-To copy it, find the blue "Clone" button and click the Copy Text button.
+The fork will have its own URL, being `https://github.com/<your username>/idlerpg-guide`.
+To copy it, find the green "Code" button and copy the URL.

 Congratulations, you now have your own fork of this book!
 Now we need to get it onto your computer.